Newsflash:

 In the early 19th century, two teenage boys, one a warrior of the Mountain Mob and one a storyteller of the River Mob, meet under the strange new whitefellas tree with yellow fruit — a lemon tree — to share knowledge of those who have landed on the shore.
 Friendship turns to romance.
 Life-changing decisions are made.

 This play is a revelation.
 It tells a remarkable story of Country, Blak queerness and the poisoning effects of colonialism.
 It draws a clear distinction between the queer-friendly environment of Indigenous life and the shame-filled society of the invaders.
-The characters are beautifully drawn, and even though we’re in the early 1800s, the boys sound like they’re from ‘now’ — a considerable achievement.
-Plot is always driven by character, and the impacts of colonialism are seen on them in ways that are deeply felt and very moving.
-This is a superbly woven play, telling a story that needs to be told.
+The characters are beautifully drawn, and even though they are in the early 1800s, the boys sound like they’re from ‘now’ — a considerable achievement.
+Plot is always driven by character, and the impacts of colonialism are seen in ways that are deeply felt and very moving.